Trevor Mallard: 2022 Wellington protests

-In mid–February 2022 a large group of mostly anti-mandate, COVID denialist and anti-vaccine protesters established a makeshift camp outside the New Zealand Parliament to protest the Government's COVID-19 mitigation and vaccination policies.
+In mid–February 2022 a large group of mostly anti-mandate protesters established a makeshift camp outside the New Zealand Parliament to protest the Government's COVID-19 mitigation and vaccination policies.
 As Speaker of the House, Mallard was unable to order the protestors to be dispersed by force, so instead responded to their refusal to vacate Parliament's grounds by turning sprinklers on full and setting up loud speakers playing copyrighted music and pro-vaccination messages.
 Despite consulting local residents before he did so (to their approval), Mallard was criticised for his actions by the opposition National and ACT parties.
 National's COVID-19 spokesperson Chris Bishop criticised Mallard for antagonising the protesters further while ACT leader David Seymour remarked that Mallard "seems to be acting like a kid in a very adult situation."

 On 16 February, the National Party said that it intended to lodge a motion of no confidence in Mallard over his handling of the protests and occupation in Wellington.

 In early May 2022, Mallard, in his capacity as custodian of the parliamentary grounds, approved Parliament Security's issuing of 151 trespass notices against individuals who had participated in the Wellington anti-vaccine mandate protest.
 Five of these trespass notices were issued to former Members of Parliament; namely former National MP Matt King, New Zealand First leader Winston Peters, former ACT leader Rodney Hide, former Māori Party co-leader Marama Fox, and former NZ First list MP Darroch Ball.
 Following Peters' threat to seek a judicial review of the trespass notices and media coverage, Mallard withdrew the trespass notices against the five former MPs.
 In response to the trespass notices against the former MPs, the National and ACT parties renewed their calls for Mallard to be removed as Speaker of the House.
 Attorney General David Parker welcomed the withdrawal of the trespass notices against the MPs.
 Prime Minister Jacinda Ardern rejected calls to remove Mallard as Speaker and defended his decision to issue the trespass notices.

+In late June 2025, lawyer Tudor Clee sued Mallard and Attorney-General Judith Collins on behalf of a child who participated in the 2022 Wellington protest.
+The plaintiff has sought a declaration that their rights were breached when Mallard played repetitive "bad" music over loudspeakers as well as NZ$40,000 in damages for three separate breaches.
+These breaches included two breaches of the Bill of Rights' right not to be subject to torture or cruel treatment, the right to freedom of association, and a third tort claim alleging that a public official abused their power.
+The case is expected to be heard at the Wellington High Court on 7 July.
+Mallard declined to comment on the case.